 - Advanced packages aren’t available at all server locations.

-- I am not happy with the web console (built-in SSH terminal).
-In this case, it is most likely that you will need an external SSH client such as OpenSSH or PuTTY.
+- I am not happy with the web console (built-in SSH terminal) because it is hard to use and almost unusable.
+In this case, you will likely need to use an external SSH client such as OpenSSH or PuTTY.

-With Vultr, you can deploy virtually anything, from a small website to a large one or even AI training.
-They have high-frequency, high-performance servers built with the latest tech.
-But I do not have much experience with their Cloud GPU or Bare Metal, so I can’t comment on them.
-They also accept bank transfers and crypto payments.
+With Vultr, you can deploy virtually anything, from a small website to a large one, even AI.
+They have high-frequency servers built with the latest tech.
+I haven’t used their Cloud GPU or Bare Metal much, so I can’t really say how they perform.

 You can use VULTR without much trouble if you’re comfortable with these things.
-They have a nice app marketplace, and you can even upload your own ISO.
+They have a nice app marketplace, and you can even upload your ISO and operate 32 data centers worldwide.
+They also accept crypto payments.

-They have 32 data centers around the world (all continents).
-Everything has its pros and cons, and Vultr’s panel is nice, but the built-in SSH terminal is annoying.
+Everything has its pros and cons; Vultr’s panel is friendly, but the built-in SSH terminal is relatively annoying.
+There are a few more areas where they can make improvements.